thilak-tp/directx11-programming/README.md

 	MessageBoxW(NULL, errorMsg.c_str(), L"Error", MB_ICONERROR);
 }
 ```
-Here we are using the comdef for the _com_error class that will resolve the error hr that we get from windows into an error message that we used to print the error message in a MessageBox
+Here we are using the comdef.h header for the _com_error class that will resolve the error hr that we get from windows into an error message that we used to print the error message in a MessageBox
+- if(FAILED(hr)) is used to check if the hr failed, if it did we can write the error log in the if condition.
+Similarly if(SUCCEEDED(hr)) checks if the hr succeeeded, and if so, we can write the success log in the if condition.